Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: Introduction

-In this work, we present the development of a B20 bilayer system designed to investigate the intrinsic magnetic properties of MnGe in the ultrathin film limit, where the helical wavevector is comparable to the film thickness.
-This system enables the interplay between finite size and large spin fluctuations, and the unique electronic structure of MnGe can be explored.
-We have characterized the structure of MnGe(111) grown on B20 CrSi template layers deposited Si(111) substrates, and investigated their properties with magnetometry and magnetotransport studies.
+In this work, we present the development of a B20 bilayer system designed to investigate the intrinsic magnetic properties of MnGe in the ultrathin film limit, where the helical wavelength is comparable to the film thickness.
+This system enables exploration of the interplay between finite size and large spin fluctuations, as well as the unique electronic structure of MnGe in relation to its deviation from canonical B20 helimagnetism.
+We have characterized the structure of MnGe(111) grown on B20 CrSi template layers deposited on Si(111) substrates, and investigated their magnetic properties with magnetometry and magnetotransport studies.
 We chose CrSi based on several studies that find no evidence of permanent magnetic order down to low temperature~\cite{Radovskii_1965, Mishra_2019}.
-Ref.~\onlinecite{Kousaka_2014} reports a weak moment of less than $0.04\mu_{\mathrm{B}}$ per Cr atom below \SI{20}{\kelvin} and Ref.~\onlinecite{Banik_2020} measured a moment of $0.01\mu_{\mathrm{B}}$ per Cr atom below \SI{2}{\kelvin} in an applied field of \SI{7}{\tesla}.
-Our magnetometry measurements indicate that the CrSi films are paramagnetic and are therefore not expected to have a large influence on the MnGe layer beyond potential changes to the electronic structure of the interfacial layer.
+The work in Ref.~\cite{Kousaka_2014} reported a weak moment of less than $0.04\mu_{\mathrm{B}}$ per Cr atom below \SI{20}{\kelvin} and Ref.~\cite{Banik_2020} measured a moment of $0.01\mu_{\mathrm{B}}$ per Cr atom below \SI{2}{\kelvin} in an applied field of \SI{7}{\tesla}.
+Our magnetometry measurements agree with these findings and indicate that the CrSi films are paramagnetic and therefore not expected to have a large influence on the MnGe layer beyond potential changes to the electronic structure of the interfacial layer.

 The rest of this paper is structured as follows: We first review the structure of B20 films on Si(111) substrates, and then describe the methods that we used to produce both a template of B20 CrSi, and B20 MnGe films using this template.
-We also discuss the effect of temperature and Mn composition in the stability of the B20 MnGe phase.
+We also discuss the effect of temperature and Mn composition on the stability of the B20 MnGe phase.
 We then outline the structural experiments we conducted to prove that we indeed grew epitaxial MnGe films, and to characterize the strain and distortion in these films due to the Si substrate.
 Finally, we investigate the magnetic properties of our films by presenting complementary magnetometry and transport data with a field applied parallel to MnGe$[111]$.